jphafner/physicsAMC/README.md

 - [kinematics full quiz](kinematics-full), an example full page kinematics exam utilizing my custom unit questions (requires lua!) with NYSED questions.
     This exam does not include a cover sheet with instructions or a response and reference sheet at the end.

-- [kinematics half quiz](kinematics-half), an exmaple half page kinematics exam utilizing just NYSED questions.
+- [kinematics half quiz](kinematics-half), an example half page kinematics exam utilizing only NYSED questions.
-    This exam is desinged to be as space efficient as possible.
+    This exam is designed to be as space efficient as possible.
+    For example, questions may be split on pages, whereas in kinematics-[exam|full], this is prohibited.

 ## amc-mill